Help Center/Cloud Container Engine/Best Practices/Disaster Recovery/Recommended Configurations for HA CCE Clusters

 You can also use Pod Topology Spread Constraints to deploy pods in multiple AZs.

-The Deployment pods of CCE system add-ons like CoreDNS and Everest can be deployed in multiple AZs, the same way as deploying an application.
-This function can satisfy different user requirements.
+The Deployment pods of CCE system add-ons like CoreDNS and CCE Container Storage (Everest) can be deployed in multiple AZs, the same way as deploying an application.
+This function can satisfy different requirements.

 Table 1 Deployment description